Experiences in Outsourcing Purchase-to-Pay Process Areas

 Healthcare, Pharmaceuticals, Biotech Member: In addition to India, there is a small team with the same outsourcer in LATAM, primarily for language requirements.

-Manufacturing Member: Outsourced to Latin America for commercial businesses and US for aerospace businesses.
+Manufacturing Member: Outsourced to Latin America for commercial businesses and the US for aerospace businesses.

 Computers & Electronics Member: In-house largely in Asia.